LukeShortCloud/rootpages/src/programming/machine_learning.rst

 Usage
 ^^^^^

-Ollama is a large language model (LLM) that is the best free and open source alternative to ChatGPT.
+Ollama is a service that allows interacting with locally downloaded large language model (LLM).
+It is the best free and open source alternative to ChatGPT for the CLI.
 [8]

 Installation [9]: